 What Are Heavy Periods?

-This bleeding may be heavy enough that you need to change tampons or menstrual panties several times a day.
+This bleeding may be heavy enough that you need to change tampons or Period Panties several times a day.
 Many women describe their periods as heavy.
 However, it is often difficult to know if your periods are normal or heavy compared to other women.